 Implant Removal Due To Symmastia

-Posted On: October 31, 2017 Author: Dr. Stuart Linder Posted In: Implant Removal
+Posted On: October 31, 2017 Author: The Office of Dr. Stuart Linder Posted In: Implant Removal

 I was presented with a female who was looking to remove her breast implants.
 During the consultation, she expressed how her implants had changed in appearance over the years.
 I explained to her that she was experiencing a condition call symmastia, which is a rare occurrence.
 Symmastia is when the implants appear to merge, leaving no space between them.
 After determining that she would be a good candidate (tissue integrity and nipple-areolar complex in relation to the inframammary fold), we scheduled her explantation (removal of breast implants) surgery.

 During the surgery, I made an inframammary incision and removed the breast implants.
 I then irrigated the pocket with antibiotic irrigant solution and placed a 7mm Jackson-Pratt® drain.
 The drains were placed for seven days; the patient was encouraged to wear a tight compression bra over the next six months to ensure proper healing.

 As you can see by the 10-month post-op photo, she looks very natural, and her breast and nipples are balanced.